stoeps13/connections-doc/source/connectors/icec/cec-iframe_cloud.md

 Use Proxy

+!!! note
-**Note:** If you select the Use Proxy option, the proxy returns only HTML, so some additional content \(such as referenced images\) will not be returned.
+    If you select the Use Proxy option, the proxy returns only HTML, so some additional content \(such as referenced images\) will not be returned.

 ## Other { .section}